Grilled NY Strip Steak with Coffee Rub

 Sliced Coffee rubbed steak with fries.

 We tried this steak recently with a Rhone red from Gigondas and it was a remarkable match.
 As the wine opened it showed lots of fresh ground pepper, earthiness, and even a savory meatiness that was so interesting matched with the steak.
+If you can’t find Gigondas look for another Rhone-style blend.

-Other Great Grilled Steak Recipes
+Other Grilled Steak Recipes

 Grilled Coffee Dry Rubbed NY Strip Steak